-Exclusive: EPA grants refiners biofuel credits to remedy Obama-era waiver denials
+Exclusive: U.S. EPA grants refiners biofuel credits to remedy Obama-era waiver denials

 The agency has historically been closed-fisted with the exemptions but has awarded an unusually high number under the administration of President Donald Trump.
 It now appears to be taking measures to compensate for denials made by the agency during the administration of President Barack Obama.

-The EPA decided to give HollyFrontier nearly $34 million worth of credits for this year to reverse a denial for a waiver for one of its Wyoming plants dating to 2015 and undisclosed millions more to Sinclair for two of its facilities in the same state for 2014 and 2015, according to the filings and sources, who asked not to be named.
+The EPA decided to give HollyFrontier nearly $34 million worth of credits for this year to reverse a denial for a waiver for one of its Wyoming plants dating back to 2015 and undisclosed millions more to Sinclair for two of its facilities in the same state for 2014 and 2015, according to the filings and sources, who asked not to be named.

 Both companies had challenged EPA’s denials in a federal appellate court in Colorado in 2016.
-That court in August 2017 ruled EPA erred in denying Sinclair’s applications for exemptions by being too strict in its definition of disproportionate economic hardship and remanded the case back to EPA to come up with a remedy.
+That court in August 2017 ruled EPA had erred in denying Sinclair’s applications for exemptions by being too strict in its definition of disproportionate economic hardship and remanded the case back to EPA to come up with a remedy.

 The HollyFrontier case had been put on hold during the Sinclair proceedings and was also remanded back to EPA at the agency’s request, according to the filings and sources.